-TABLE 5-803.B: GREEN BUILDING POINT SYSTEM Development Feature Points Earned The following elements to allow maneuvering space: A 32-inch clear opening at doorways; A 36-inch clear passage; 42-inch wide hallways; and 30-inch x 48-inch clear space next to bathroom sink, tub/shower and toilet; Blocking in bathroom walls to accommodate grab bars, and grab bars in the first floor bathroom; and Reachable outlets and switches.
+TABLE 5-803.B: GREEN BUILDING POINT SYSTEM Development Feature Points Earned The following elements to allow maneuvering space: A 32-inch clear opening at doorways; A 36-inch clear passage; A 26-inch wide hallways; and Blocking in bathroom walls to accommodate grab bars, and grab bars in the first floor bathroom; and Reachable outlets and switches.
 Grab bars in first floor bathroom(s) by commode and in shower(s); Handicap accessible shower in first floor bathroom(s); and Raised toilet seats in first floor bathroom(s).
-Transportation Provide a minimum of five percent of required automobile parking spaces that are signed and reserved for hybrid/electric/low energy vehicles in preferred locations near the primary building entrance 0.50 Provide an electric vehicle (EV) level 2 charging station that is made available to those using the building 1.00 Provide an electric vehicle (EV) level 3 charging station that is made available to those using the building 1.50 NOTES: [1] Standard for the Design of High-Performance Green Buildings, American Society of Heating, Refrigerating, and Air-Condition Engineers, 2014, as amended, or other appropriate ASHRAE standards, as amended.
-[2] Energy Standard for Buildings Except Low-Rise Residential, American Society of Heatin Refrigerating, and Air-Condition Engineers, 2016, as amended, or other appropriate AS standards, as amended.
+Transportation Provide a minimum of five percent of required automobile parking spaces that are signed and reserved for hybrid/electric/low energy vehicles in preferred locations near the primary building entrance 0.50 Provide an electric vehicle (EV) level 2 charging station that is made available to those using the building 1.00 Provide an electric vehicle (EV) level 3 charging station that is made available to those using the building 1.50 NOTES: [1] Standard for the Design of High-Performance Green Buildings, American Society of He Refrigerating, and Air-Condition Engineers, 2014, as amended, or other appropriate AS standards, as amended.
+[2] Energy Standard for Buildings Except Low-Rise Residential, American Society of Heating Refrigerating, and Air-Condition Engineers, 2016, as amended, or other appropriate AS standards, as amended.